-Anchorage, Alaska – Alaska USA Insurance Brokers is pleased to announce that it has acquired INW Insurance Solutions based in Mesa, Arizona effective December 1, 2021.
-INW Insurance Solutions is an independent insurance agency serving over 850 clients predominantly in Maricopa County, Arizona.
-Acquisitions are part of the growth strategy for Alaska USA Insurance Brokers, an organization with the ability to provide a high level of client support and excellent opportunities for transitioning employees whenever necessary.
+Anchorage, Alaska – Alaska USA Insurance Brokers is pleased to announce it has acquired INW Insurance Solutions based in Mesa, Arizona effective December 1, 2021.
+INW Insurance Solutions is an independent insurance agency serving more than 850 clients predominantly in Maricopa County, Arizona.
+Acquisitions are part of the growth strategy for Alaska USA Insurance Brokers, an organization with a high level of client support and excellent opportunities for transitioning employees whenever necessary.

-“INW Insurance Solutions built a fantastic business that aligned nicely with our products, carriers, and mission to provide high-quality coverage and knowledgeable support,” said Julia Niziolek, President, Alaska USA Insurance Brokers.
+“INW Insurance Solutions built a fantastic business that aligned nicely with our products, carriers, and mission to deliver high-quality coverage and knowledgeable support,” said Julia Niziolek, President, Alaska USA Insurance Brokers.
 “We are thrilled to welcome INW’s clients and will continue providing them with outstanding service while making Alaska USA’s many valuable offerings available.”

 About Alaska USA Insurance Brokers